nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view usage instructions
-2. FitBook displays the usage instructions such as how to add, edit, delete or search for contacts
+2. FitBook displays the usage instructions such as how to add, edit, delete or search for clients
 3. User reads the instructions to understand how to use the FitBook
 4. Use case ends